Hoontarx/ACIT2420-Assignment3-P2/README.md

 This was done as creating a new system user allows for everything to be run with only the necessary privileges, and it gives us a clean working directory to easily manage the files.

-## Task 2 - Creating .service & .timer Files
+## Creating .service & .timer Files
 For the second task, we are going to be creating a .service file and a .timer file that will run our script automatically everyday at 5am.

 First lets create the generate-index.service file: